 - Most vantage points have restrictions on things such as alcohol, pets and items that may obstruct others’ views.
 Be sure to check what’s allowed at your chosen spot before leaving home.

-- It’s highly recommended to use public transport to get to and from your chosen vantage point.
-More than 4,500 extra bus and train services will be in action, making it even easier than ever to get around on New Year’s Eve.
+- It’s highly recommended that you use public transport to get to and from your chosen vantage point.
+Road closures and heavy foot traffic around the CBD will make for high congestion in the city.
+Extra bus and train services will be in action as always, making it even easier than ever to get around on New Year’s Eve.

-- Some train stations, bus stops and operating routes may change on New Year’s Eve, so be sure to check out the latest updates and plan your trip using Transport Info.
+- Some train stations, bus stops and operating routes may change on New Year’s Eve, so be sure to check out the latest updates.

 - December is typically hot in Sydney, so ensure that you pack enough water to stay hydrated.
-It’s worth checking if your vantage point has any drinking fountains nearby.
+It’s also well worth checking if your vantage point has any drinking fountains nearby.

 - If you can, leave a little later after the fireworks end to avoid the congestion as everyone heads home.
 While you might get home later, you’ll likely have an easier journey.